 In addition to being a magnificent ornamental plant, parts of the plant are known for their staple value.

 The rhizomes, for instance, are high in starch.
-Most feng shui experts believe that Cordyline fruticosa bring good luck to its owner.
+Most feng shui experts believe that Cordyline fruticosa brings good luck to its owner.

 Personal Story of Cordyline Black Magic